Understanding Sudden Cardiac Arrest

 How Calah Cares Responds

-We turn awareness into action by equipping communities with the tools, training, and support needed to respond confidently to cardiac emergencies.
+We turn awareness into action by equipping underserved communities across Travis County with the tools, training, and trusted partnerships needed to respond to cardiac emergencies confidently.

 Education & Awareness